kalenobrien15/sbox-Kals-2D-Toolbox/README.md

 **Footsteps** are driven entirely by the sprite animation system — add a `PlaySound` broadcast event on the footstep frames in your walk animation in the sprite editor.
 No code needed.

+**Input enable behaviour:**
+- If `CameraController2D` is present and enabled in the scene, input is gated by it until the intro completes
+- If `CameraController2D` is absent or disabled, input is enabled automatically on start — no setup needed for basic testing

 **Knockback behaviour:**
 - Sprite flip is locked for `0.4s` after a hit — player always faces toward the source of damage
 - If knocked into a wall during knockback, facing corrects automatically to face away from the wall